Frequent Questions about the Environmental Education Grants Program

-Can I reorder the format of my proposal from the outline provided?
+Can I reorder the format of my application from the outline provided?

-It is strongly advised that you submit your proposal in the following order to ensure it is properly and thoroughly reviewed:
+It is strongly advised that you submit your applications in the following order to ensure it is properly and thoroughly reviewed:

 - Standard Form (SF) 424, Application for Federal Assistance;